arielgee/Sage-Like/.misc/tasks.md

 		* Sage-Like return more (100 vs 50)
 			* https://cdn.kuechenstud.io/feeds/ldn-mp3.xml
 			* http://feeds.megaphone.fm/intercepted
-* add table of content in feed preview to jump to each feed-item
 * preference: maximum feed items to display (different for list and feed preview?)
 * auto-hide sidebar
 * use browser.webNavigation like in lizard ?